Galliard Homes Limited

 Stamp Duty Land Tax (or SDLT as it is commonly abbreviated) is a UK tax that you may be liable to pay if you are buying a property.

-The amount the buyer pays is determined by various factors, including the property price, buyer type - notably first-time buyer, and if the property will be the buyers’ only residence or a second home or investment.
-The rate is calculated according to different bands, dependent on the price of the property and can be determined using a Stamp Duty calculator, like this one.
+The amount that you pay is determined by various factors, including the property price, your buyer status e.g. first-time-buyer or overseas investor, and if the property will be your second home or investment.
+The rate is calculated according to different bands and can be determined using a Stamp Duty calculator, like this one.

 Read our full guide on Stamp Duty here.